read-write-web/banana-wiki/Scripting-with-Ammonite.md

 You can explore more examples by looking at the test suite, starting from [the diesel example](https://github.com/banana-rdf/banana-rdf/blob/series/0.8.x/rdf-test-suite/shared/src/main/scala/org/w3/banana/diesel/DieselGraphConstructTest.scala).

-# The Web of Data
+# The Web of Data 1: Threads and Futures

 # Fetching a graph